 Oregon Tech Online classes are generally taught so you don't even have to be at your computer at a given time.
 Your instructors will provide a structured learning experience with deadlines to help you keep on track, but will offer you a range of time in which to complete your assignments.
 Classes run about ten weeks in length, followed by a final exam period.

 Since 2005, Oregon Tech has partnered with Oregon Dental Services to provide North Eastern Oregonians the opportunity to obtain an Associate of Applied Science degree in Dental Hygiene.
-A bachelor's degree is offered on the main campus in Klamath Falls and via online through Distance Education.
+A bachelor's degree is offered on the main campus in Klamath Falls and via Online Learning.

 Partnership is an Oregon Tech core value.
 We appreciate the opportunity to work with other educational institutions and the business community in preparing our graduates to lead, achieve and succeed in the real world.